 The 3 Most Significant Disasters In ADHD Diagnosis UK Private History

-In the UK, you have a legal right to choose the person who provides your specialist NHS mental health examinations.
+ADHD Diagnosis in the UKIn the UK, you have a legal right to choose the person who provides your specialist NHS mental health examinations.
 But not all healthcare professionals are qualified to recognize ADHD.

 Panorama has heard from patients and whistleblowers who claim that private clinics diagnose ADHD and prescribe drugs without proper checks.
 We went undercover in order to learn more.